Krishnaganth22/PhonePe_GeoVisualization/README.md

 Pandas: Employed for data manipulation and analysis.
 MySQL: Used as the database management system for storing Phonepe data.
 Python: The primary programming language used for app development and data processing.
-Contributors
-[Your Name]
-[Additional Contributors (if any)]
-License
-This project is licensed under the MIT License.